THINK C: THINK Reference

 THINK Reference is a proprietary documentation database and browser developed by Symantec for programmers on the classic Mac OS platform.
 It was included with the THINK C development environment sold by Symantec, and previously included with THINK Pascal.
 It contains a hypertext version of Apple Computer's Macintosh Toolbox API specifications, along with illustrative code samples.

 THINK Reference was discontinued in 1994.

 Reception

 Bruce F. Webster of BYTE named Lightspeed C product of the month for September 1986.
 While criticizing the documentation as its "single greatest weakness", Webster stated that Lightspeed C would be the choice if he had to select one compiler for the Macintosh.
 BYTE in 1989 listed Lightspeed C as among the "Distinction" winners of the Byte Awards, stating that it "wins our respect because of its powerful features and low price".

 THINK C 5.0 obtained in 4 (out 5) rating in July 1992 issue of Macworld, praising a fast compilation and an outstanding development environment, despite an insufficient documentation.

-Symantec C++ 8.0 obtained a 3 (out 5) rating in July 1995 issue of Macworld, comparing favourably the speed of its PowerPC compiled code with that of CodeWarrior at the time, but noting how delayed the product has been and its heavy requirement on resources.
+Symantec C++ 8.0 obtained a 3 (out 5) rating in July 1995 issue of Macworld, comparing favourably the speed and size of its PowerPC compiled code with that of CodeWarrior at the time, but noting its heavy memory requirements and its comparative lack of customer support.